sabinesafi/better-queueing/README.md

 # better-queueing
-A practical exercise in learning JS: make queueing any service suck less!
+A practical exercise in learning JS: make queueing for any service suck less!

 ## Développement - En-cours
 * US1